StanEM75/Streamlit_Paris-Trains-Information/README.md

 1. **Home.py**
 - Main page of the Streamlit app.

-2. **Streamlit App**
+2. **Navigo Promotions.py**
-- Organize the Application : Header, Selection Box, Table and Map.
+- Center the map of the Streamlit App on Paris.
+- Create Select Boxes to allow the user to select a type of advantage.
+- Select the dataframe corresponding to this advantage.

+3. **Next Trains.py**
+- Create Select Boxes to allow the user to select a line and a stop.
-- Configure the features to make the application interactive.
+- Request the API and the endpoint arrival time.